applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/sequence-evo-tree.png">
-    <figcaption>Figure 7: Schematic of a simulated evolutionary process.
+    <figcaption><b>Figure 7</b>: Schematic of a simulated evolutionary process.
 Bases in red indicate mutation since the last common ancestor.
 The bottom panel illustrates the real-world equivalent of our final product, where we wouldn't know the true phylogeny (indicated by the dashed branches), the sequence of the last common ancestor, or what positions have changed since the last common ancestor.</figcaption>
 </figure>

 ### A cautionary word about simulations <link src="Wbhke4"/>